 GETTING AROUND IN THAILAND

 A word of caution: driving conditions are different to those in the West and discretion is necessary.
 Be extremely careful while driving in hilly areas.
-(We have witnessed a number of serious bike accidents in Thailand).

 Moving around by tuk-tuk (auto rickshaw) is perhaps the most popular means of city transport in Thailand.
 It is best to fix the price of your trip beforehand.
 Remember to negotiate.
 As a guideline, start by offering 60% of your driver’s initial quote, and settle for about 80%.
 A 15 – 20 min trip on a tuk-tuk should cost about 70 Baht ($2).
-Avoid renting a car in Bangkok as traffic can be chaotic.
+Avoid renting a car for travel within Bangkok as traffic can be chaotic.

 Local bus tickets start at 7 Baht, making it the cheapest mode of transport.
 Motorbike taxis cost about 25 Baht for a short trip (after negotiation).
 Drivers wear red vests so that they can be identified.
 Tickets for the Bangkok Skytrain can be purchased for 15 – 50 Baht.
 Day trains cost as little as 50 Baht ($1.5).